peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 in the matrix is not necessarily (0, 0, 0, 1).

-One example of a projective transformation is found in a _perspective projection_ matrix, as returned by <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a> or <a href="MathUtil.md#MathUtil.mat4frustum">MathUtil.mat4frustum</a>.
+One example of a projective transformation is found in a _perspective projection_ matrix, as returned by MathUtil.mat4perspective or MathUtil.mat4frustum.
 When a 4-element vector is transformed with this matrix, its W component is generated by setting it to the negative Z coordinate in _eye space_, or more specifically, as follows:

 * **a&prime;**<sub>_w_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + 0 &#x22c5; **a**<sub>_y_</sub> + -1 &#x22c5; **a**<sub>_z_</sub> + 0